-Jamie Lee Curtis Net Worth: Jamie Lee Curtis is an American actress, producer, and author who has a net worth of $60 million.
-She gained prominence during the late 70s with a performance in the horror movie "Halloween."
+Jamie Lee Curtis is an American actress, producer, and author who has a net worth of $60 million.
+That is a combined net worth with her husband of several decades, actor/writer/producer Christopher Guest.
+Jamie gained prominence during the late 70s with a performance in the horror movie "Halloween."
 She then became famous for appearing in a wide range of horror films over the next few years.

 Outside of her roles within the horror genre, she is known for her performances in a range of comedic films.
 In addition to her film work, Jamie has appeared in many notable television series.
 She is also an accomplished author and a blogger for the Huffington Post.
 In 1998, Jamie Lee Curtis was given a star on the Hollywood Walk of Fame.